 Estimated Number and Frequency of Meetings

-The SAMHSA NAC, with the approval of the DFO, shall meet at the call of the chairperson or upon the request of the Administrator, but in no event less than two times during each fiscal year.
+The SAMHSA NAC, with the approval of the DFO, shall meet at the call of the chairperson or upon the request of the Assistant Secretary, but in no event less than 2 times during each fiscal year.
 The location of the meetings of the Council shall be subject to the approval of the Assistant Secretary.

 SAMHSA NAC meetings shall be open to the public except as determined otherwise by the Secretary of HHS (or the designee), in accordance with the Government in Sunshine Act (5 U.S.C.
 552b(c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.
 In the event a portion of a meeting is closed to the public, a report will be prepared which shall contain, at a minimum, a list of members and their business addresses, the SAMHSA NAC’s functions, dates and places of meetings, and a summary of Council activities and recommendations made during the fiscal year.

 Unless renewed by appropriate action prior to its expiration, the charter for the SAMHSA NAC will expire two years from the date the charter is filed.